c4pt000/QUANTUM_PROTECTION_FOR_CLASSIC-ENCRYPTION-PROTECTION-AT_THE_HARDWARE_LEVEL_IN_THE_PROCESSOR/README.md

 # see https://github.com/c4pt000/XORED-defense-photochain-project for ISP and cellular tower node level protection

-FOR EVERY QPU EVER MADE SO THE INTERNET DOESNT BREAK   NX-bit on the processor die to disable math function to solve prime of a sha256 style encryption
+FOR EVERY QPU EVER MADE SO THE INTERNET DOESNT BREAK   NX-bit on the processor die to disable prime math functions which allowiy solving prime of a sha256 style encryption

 WE keep classic encryption for a long time we dont go to quantum encryption because we would have to constantly build more and more and more efficient quantum computers racing to stop a faster quantum computer from solving just a quantum function